SaaS Data Residency Risks: Region Boundaries, Tenant Routing, and Data Leaks

 Region-Aware Request Routing

-Every inbound request must resolve the tenant residency region before the request is processed.
+Every inbound request should resolve tenant region before the request is processed.

 Tenant